Strategic National Stockpile (SNS)

-DOH’s Public Health Preparedness program works to protect the public’s health during large scale disease outbreaks or a bioterrorism event.
+DOH’s Office of Public Health Preparedness works to protect the public’s health during large scale disease outbreaks or a bioterrorism event.
 This includes pre-event planning and relationship building with community partners, private industry, and other agencies to identify and plan and train staff for PODs before an emergency ever happens.

 Get Medicine During a Public Health Emergency